DFE-Digital/login.dfe.infrastructure/README.md

 23. Add the gias service password in the keyvault with the name `giasServicePassword`
 24. Add the gias application id in the keyvault with the name `giasApplicationId`
 25. Add the gias Data url in the keyvault with the name `giasAllGroupsDataUrl`
+26. Add the fe connect url for access the manage your education and skills funding in the keyvault with the name `feConnectUrl`
+27. Add the Notify key for SMS `GovNotify` in the keyvault with the name `NotifyKey`
+28. Add the Banner base on the environment in the keyvault with the name `environmentBannerMessage`
+29. Add the session secret for interaction in the keyvault with the name `sessionSecret`
+30. Add the session encryption secret for interaction  in the keyvault with the name `sessionEncryptionSecret`
+31. Add the crypto Private Key that used by interactions in the keyvault with the name `cryptoPublicKey`
+32. Add the crypto Private Key that used by interactions in the keyvault with the name `cryptoPrivateKey`
+33. Add the corona form redirect url in the keyvault with the name `coronaFormRedirectUrl`

 ### Certificates
 ---